 What Guides Us

 The Tampa Bay National Estuary Program (TBNEP) was established in 1991 as a local, state and federal partnership.
 In 1998, partners signed a formal Interlocal Agreement, pledging to achieve the goals of a newly completed Comprehensive Conservation and Management Plan for Tampa Bay and the nitrogen reduction goals established by the Tampa Bay Nitrogen Management Consortium.
 Through this binding agreement with key partners, our Program employs a collaborative approach to achieving the Program’s science-based goals.
 This agreement is updated every five years with the latest Amended and Restated Interlocal Agreement completed in 2021.
 Additionally every five years, the USEPA conducts a Program Evaluation and Implementation Review to ensure that significant progress towards accomplishing CCMP goals has been made.

 Charting the Course: the Comprehensive Conservation and Management Plan (CCMP) for Tampa Bay was updated in 2017.
 This is the third revision of the original plan, which serves as a community blueprint for action over a 10-year planning horizon.
-The CCMP synthesizes years of scientific research into the bay’s most pressing problems and reflects broad-based input from citizens, groups, and communities with a common interest in a healthy bay as the cornerstone of a prosperous economy.
+The CCMP synthesizes years of scientific research into the bay’s most pressing problems and reflects broad-based input from citizens, stakeholders, and communities with a common interest in a healthy bay as the cornerstone of a prosperous economy.

 The CCMP presents 39 actions to sustain progress in bay restoration through the year 2027.
-The CCMP addresses historical challenges – such as reducing nutrient pollution and restoring key habitats – as well as new or emerging concerns such as impacts of climate change.
+It addresses lingering historical challenges – such as reducing nutrient pollution and restoring key habitats – while also turning attention towards new or emerging concerns – such as impacts of climate change.
 Important goals and challenges for the 2017-2027 timeframe include:

 - Improving water quality in Old Tampa Bay through better management of freshwater inflow and removal of physical barriers to tidal circulation;